How awesome is it to start your day with a warm (or maybe iced) cup of coffee? It alerts you and makes you ready to start the day.

 What is a Dead Eye Coffee?

 So now that you know what a red eye and a black eye coffee are, you can probably guess already what a dead eye coffee is, right?

 Correct!
 A dead eye coffee is a cup of coffee with not one, not two, but three added espresso shots.
 The triple red eye coffee!

 Below you learn how much caffeine there will be in each of these “eye” coffees.
 I think you can guess then why it’s called the dead eye coffee!

-However, dead eye isn’t the only name of this strong cup of coffee.
+However, the dead eye isn’t the only name for this strong cup of coffee.
 It’s also called the Green Eye.